webshopx/Webshop-Pro-based-on-Frappe-Framework/README.md

 # 🛍️ WebshopX Revamp Repository

-I am looking for voluntary contributors to help revamp the Frappe webshop app. 🚀 Together, we can take the webshop app to the next level with WebshopX version! 🌟
+I am looking for voluntary contributors to help revamp the Frappe webshop app. 🚀 Together, we can take the webshop app to the next level with WebshopX version!
+The purpose of this repository is to gather all volunteers who are willing to contribute to the development of the new webshop version 🛍️by revamping the existing one.
+The screenshots , provide an overview of our vision for the project 📸.

+Once we initiate the development process, our plan is to handover the repository to the Frappe Team 🤝.
+Currently, Frappe is actively seeking developers to manage the webshop development app, as it is considered a critical component and has unfortunately been neglected thus far 😞.

+We initially considered submitting pull requests to the legacy webshop.
+However, due to the unavailability of a maintainer 🕰️, there is no one to approve PRs 🚫.
+Consequently, many users, especially those on version 15, are unable to benefit from these updates ❌.

+If you are interested, please share your skills and expertise with us 💼.
+We would be pleased to authorize you to this repository so that you can actively participate in the project 🚀.

+Thank you for considering this opportunity 🙏.
+We look forward to your positive response and collaboration ✨.🌟

 ## 📸 Screenshots